hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 ## Interpreting the prediction results: Additional Information

-12. Scroll down to below the graphic with the results to find additional information on the motifs found.
+step 12.
+Scroll down to below the graphic with the results to find additional information on the motifs found.
 The first section contains links to multiple sequence alignments in the case that homologous sequences were detected.
 The multiple sequence alignmets can be viewed by clicking on the